The World War 1 Project

 These articles tell the stories of conscientious objectors during the war, their moral beliefs and the treatment they received.

 Harry Payne, a local personality who was a conscientious objector during WW1 and subsequently decided to run his business on co-operative profit-sharing lines.
-You can also read the story about him in Moseley Personalities HERE.
+You can also read the article about Harry Payne taken from Moseley Personalities.

 George Ewan – a detailed account of George’s experiences in prison as a conscientious objector during WW1